Rules of Procedure

 a) In the first stage, each application shall be examined in relation to the eligibility criteria referred to in paragraph 2.2.
 If an application does not meet these criteria, it is rejected without further evaluation.
 Otherwise, the application is considered sufficient and goes to the next evaluation stage.
 The company’s General Assembly is responsible for examining the first stage.

-b) In the second stage, each application passing through the first stage shall be examined on the basis of the criteria set out in paragraph 2.3.
-In particular, a request for funding may be rejected on the basis of criteria (a), (b), (c), (d), (f) and (h).
-In this case, the company may propose changes to the business plan of the applicant(s) in order to be further in line with the above criteria.
-If the applicant(s) accepts the changes, the company may reconsider the financing request.
-The General Assembly of the company is responsible for examining the second stage.
+b) In the second stage, each application that passes the first stage is examined on the basis of the criteria set out in paragraph 2.3.
+In particular, a financing application may be rejected on the basis of criteria (a), (b), (c), (d), (e), (f), (g), (i) and (k).
+In such a case, the company may propose changes to the business plan of the applicant venture in order to bring it more closely in line with the above criteria, and, if the applicant venture accepts these changes, the company may re-examine the financing application.
+The General Assembly of the company is the competent body for the examination of the second stage.
+Each member of the company evaluates each application against each criterion of paragraph 2.3 on a scale from 1 to 5, and the final score per criterion is derived from the average of the members’ scores.
+This scoring is published and serves both as an example of the application of the company’s financing policy and as consultation to the subscribers in the event that the third stage of evaluation takes place.

 2.5 Other requirements during the processing of funding applications

-During the three stages of reviewing a funding request, the applicant(s) should provide the company with any additional information or documents concerning itself or the natural and legal persons involved in it, if the competent body of the company deems it necessary.
+During the three stages of the examination of a funding request, the applicant venture shall provide the company with any additional information or documents concerning itself or the natural and legal persons involved in it, if the competent body of the company deems it necessary.

 2.8 Repayment of the financing amount

-When repaying the amount of funding, it is possible, with the agreement of the company, to review the amount and the number of tranches to ensure the viability of the SSE venture that has received funding, if deemed necessary by itself.
+When repaying the amount of funding, it is possible, with the agreement of the company, to review the amount and the number of installments to ensure the viability of the SSE venture that has received funding, if deemed necessary by itself.